shivanshu3/strip-js/README.md

       <a href="javascript:stealSession(document.cookie)" target="_blank">Dangerous Link</a>
       <a href="http://www.google.com" target="_blank">Safe Link</a>
       <p>
-         This is some text in a p tag, but the p tag isn't closed!
+         This is some text in a p tag, but the p tag is not closed!
    </body>
 </html>
 ```